getcarina/getcarina.com/_best-practices/009-container-technologies-operating-systems.md

   - planning
 ---

-*Use container-oriented operating systems CoreOS or Project Atomic for the functionality required to deploy applications along with self-updating and healing properties.*
+*Use the container-oriented operating systems, CoreOS or Project Atomic, for the functionality required to deploy applications along with self-updating and healing properties.*

 With the success and popularity of Docker containers, modern operating systems have emerged that embrace the container culture and are designed to work optimally with a container ecosystem.
 These operating systems tend to provide the minimal functionality required to deploy applications along with self-updating and healing properties that are different from today's standard maintenance-intensive operating systems.
 Container-oriented operating systems have evolved the traditional operating model by moving toward deploying applications inside containers and away from deploying applications at the application layer.
 More simply put, applications are self-contained binaries that you can move around in your container environments based on criteria such as quality of service, affinity, and replication.

-### CoreOS’s CoreOS
+### CoreOS from CoreOS

 CoreOS, the operating system from the company of the same name, is a new Linux distribution that provides the features needed to run modern infrastructure stacks via containers with a hands-off approach to operating system updates.
-CoreOS' update philosophy is that "frequent, reliable updates are critical to good security [(1)](#resources)."
-Updates to CoreOS are distributed as they are available and can be installed immediately and automatically, much like the automated update process for browsers such as Firefox.
+CoreOS' update philosophy is that "frequent, reliable updates are critical to good security" [(1)](#resources).
+Updates to CoreOS are distributed as they are available and can be installed immediately and automatically, much like the automated update process for browsers, such as Firefox.
 The strategies and architectures that influence CoreOS are similar to the mechanisms that allow companies like Google, Facebook, and Twitter to run their services at scale with high resilience.

 In addition to self-updating, the CoreOS operating system integrates seamlessly with CoreOS' other flagship products:

-- **etcd**: a highly-available key-value store for shared configuration and service discovery.
+- **etcd**: A highly-available key-value store for shared configuration and service discovery.

-- **fleet**: a distributed init system that uses etcd as its manifest and systemd as its mechanism for instantiating units.
+- **fleet**: A distributed init system that uses etcd as its manifest and systemd as its mechanism for instantiating units.
 Units are configuration files that describe the properties of the process that you want to run.
 You can think of fleet as an extension of